West African healthcare systems reel as Ebola toll hits 932

 With West Africa's rudimentary healthcare systems swamped, 45 new deaths from Ebola were reported in the three days to Aug.
 4, the WHO said.
 Liberia and Sierra Leone have deployed troops in the worst-hit areas in their remote border region to try to stem the spread of the virus, for which there is no known cure.

-WHO experts began a two-day crisis meeting in Geneva to discuss whether the epidemic constitutes a "Public Health Emergency of International Concern" and to consider steps to help overstretched emergency organizations.
+WHO experts began a two-day crisis meeting in Geneva to discuss whether the epidemic constitutes a "Public Health Emergency of International Concern" and to consider steps to help overstretched emergency organisations.

 "This outbreak is unprecedented and out of control," said Walter Lorenzi, head of medical charity Medecins Sans Frontieres (MSF) in Sierra Leone.
 "We have a desperate need for other actors on the ground - not in offices or in meetings - but with their rubber gloves on, in the field."